qhwa/dockerize/README.md

 For more information of `docker build`, please refer to the [official document](https://docs.docker.com/engine/reference/builder/).

 ## Customizing

+### For Phoenix Projects

+Modify the generated `Dockerfile`.
+Follow the instructions in it.

 ### use different app name other the directory name